wan-elmus/C_lient-server/README.md

 ## Usage

+The working server and client code are in the chat_server directory.

 To compile the code, navigate to the directory containing the hw3server.c file and run the following command:

-*gcc hw3server.c -lpthread -o server*
+*gcc sever.c -lpthread -o server*

+Or simply use the Makefile by typing *make* in the terminal, in the chat_server directory.

 **To start the server:**